NeXt-Warning-System/documentation/xws-message-web/README.md

 ## Policy implications

-* Support for multiple languages
+* Do we need to provide support for multiple languages?
-* Move email to simpler "hook and broadcast model" to match other channels
+* Do we move email to simpler "hook and broadcast model" to match other channels?
-* Move to variable advice per TA chosen by duty officer at point of issue
-* Use of headlines for short message of key messages to be used in CAP, FIS (?), API (?), Text (?), Email (?), Telephone (?) channels
+* Should we use a "Headline" field for short message of key messages to be used in CAP, FIS(?), API(?), Text(?), Email(?), Telephone(?) channels